E-Sign Banner

 In the UK employers must use statutory sick forms SSP1 and SC2 (or the employers' own self-certification form) for legal compliance and record-keeping when dealing with employee sickness and Statutory Sick Pay (SSP).
 SSP records must be kept for at least 3 years after the end of the tax year to which they relate.

-SC2 is the government form for employees to self-certify their illness and can used for up to 7 days of illness.
+SC2 is the government form for employees to self-certify their illness and can be used for up to 7 days of illness.
 Many businesses choose to use their own self-certification form.
 A template can be downloaded at Sickness and Self-Certification Form.

 When are Employees Entitled to Statutory Sick Pay (SSP)?

-To be entitled to SSP employees must:
+To be entitled to SSP, employees must:

 How does subscription to Employment assist with SSP Forms?